G♯ (musical note)

 G♯ (G-sharp) or sol dièse is the ninth semitone of the solfège.
 In the German pitch nomenclature, it is known as gis.

 It lies a chromatic semitone above G and a diatonic semitone below A, thus being enharmonic to la bémol or A♭ (A-flat).

 When calculated in equal temperament with a reference of A above middle C as 440 Hz, the frequency of the G♯ semitone is approximately 415.305 Hz.
 See pitch (music) for a discussion of historical variations in frequency.

 The notes A♭ and G♯ are the only notes to have only one enharmonic, since they cannot be reached in any other way by a single or double sharp or a single or double flat from any of the seven white notes.

+In the medieval period the musical note G# was known as gesolreut within the Guidonian hand hexachord system.